Robinhood event contracts

 To purchase event contracts through Robinhood, you must apply for, and have an approved, Robinhood Derivatives account.

-To be eligible to open a Robinhood Derivatives account, you must be a US citizen and have an open individual investing account with either:
+To open a Robinhood Derivatives account and trade event contracts, you must have an open individual investing account.

 To apply for a Robinhood Derivatives account: